-PURSUANT TO THE RESTORE ACT AND US TREASURY RULES THE WAKULLA COUNTY BOARD OF COUNTY COMMISSIONERS (BOARD), APPROVED THE COUNTY’S INITIAL MYIP FOR THE MANDATORY 45-DAY PUBLIC COMMENT PERIOD, WHICH BEGINS ON TUESDAY, MAY 29, 2018 AT 8:00 AM EST AND ENDS ON MONDAY, JULY 16, 2018 AT 5:00 PM EST.
+PURSUANT TO THE RESTORE ACT AND US TREASURY RULES THE WAKULLA COUNTY BOARD OF COUNTY COMMISSIONERS (BOARD), APPROVED THE COUNTY’S AMENDMENT NO. 1 TO THE INITIAL MYIP FOR THE MANDATORY 45-DAY PUBLIC COMMENT PERIOD, WHICH BEGINS ON THURSDAY, JUNE 27, 2019 AT 8:00 AM EST AND ENDS ON MONDAY, AUGUST 12, 2019 AT 5:00 PM EST.

 All questions and comments must be in writing and can be submitted by one of the following methods: